Lucas-Silva16/Restaurant/README.md

 ---

 ## Conclusion
 This project demonstrates applied proficiency in C++ memory management and algorithmic design.
-By simulating a dynamic physical environment, it showcases the ability to use abstract data types, specifically queues and state trackers, to solve complex flow-control problems.
+By simulating a dynamic physical environment, it showcases the ability to use abstract data types, specifically queues and state trackers, to solve complex flow-control problems